chevronphp/containers/README.md

 to handle callables, and the reference container is meant to handle maps--wait for it--by reference.

+Containers started as a pretty basic set of registry objects because you end up using them everywhere.
+Deferred, however, ended up making a pretty good simple DI container.
+But "Deferred" isn't as intuitive as "Di", which is why there is a DiInterface (for typehints) and a ServiceLoader for creating and populating the Di.

 # usage

 If there isn't an examples dir, look through the tests.